samerfarida/mcp-ssh-orchestrator/docs/wiki/06-Configuration.md

 **Purpose:** Overview of the configuration system and how the three main configuration files work together to define hosts, credentials, and security policies.

+> Treat these YAML files as policy-as-code: store them in Git, run them through CI checks, and require reviews just like application code.

 ## Configuration Overview

 mcp-ssh-orchestrator uses a **three-file configuration system** that separates concerns and enables secure, flexible deployment: